 By responding to customer feedback in real-time, they achieved a 95.4% response rate, 87% written feedback response rate, and a 63.7% return rate.

-- The best time to collect customer feedback is at the end of customer conversation, after a product demo or a successful checkout.
+- The best time to collect customer feedback is at the end of a customer conversation, after a product demo or a successful checkout.